LivTel/ics_gui/README.md

 * **latex** LaTeX documentation.
 User guide and some design documentation.
 * **scripts** Some scripts used for creating a stand-alone distribution of the IcsGUI software.
 The GUI is usually bundled with each LT instrument, but stand-alone distributions can be generated for operations machines.
 * **test** Test java programs used for developing the software.

+The **Makefile.common** file is included in Makefile's to provide common root directory information.

+## Dependencies / Prerequisites

+* The ngat repo/package must be installed: https://github.com/LivTel/ngat .
+* The software can only be built from within an LT development environment

+## Deployment

+IcsGUI is usually bundled as part of instrument distributions/installations.
+A standalone distribution can be generated for operations machines, see the scripts directory.
+We have also developed a docker distribution, initially for Loci.
+See the [images](images) directory for details.